influxdata/docs-v2/content/influxdb/cloud/upgrade/v1-to-cloud/_index.md

 the directory where the `influx` CLI exists.

-[Create a CLI connection configuration](/influxdb/cloud/reference/cli/influx/#provide-required-authentication-credentials) for your InfluxDB Cloud instance.
+[Create a CLI connection configuration](/influxdb/cloud/reference/cli/influx/#provide-required-authentication-credentials) for your InfluxDB Cloud account.
 Include the following flags:

 - **-\-config-name**: